chggr/scripts-config/README.md

 This repository contains various scripts and configuration files.
 Please see a brief description of each directory in this repository below.

+## aws
+Contains scripts used to interact with various AWS services.

 ## iptables
 Contains rules and scripts for iptables, the Linux Kernel Firewall.
 These rules can be loaded on any Linux host to selectively block or allow incoming and